 - The screen flashes or displays garbled characters on the screen.

 Describes the behavior of the BitLocker Drive Encryption feature when a Windows Vista-based computer resumes from sleep.
 It also discusses the advanced authentication modes that are available for the BitLocker Drive Encryption feature.
-Keep reading →
+Continue reading “Behavior of the BitLocker Drive Encryption feature when a Windows Vista-based computer resumes from sleep”

 You use BitLocker Drive Encryption to encrypt non-operating-system volumes on a Windows Vista Service Pack 1 (SP1)-based computer.
 Then, you roll back Windows Vista SP1 to the release version of Windows Vista.
 In this situation, you may not have automatic access to the BitLocker-encrypted data volumes.